-Historical Landscape Paintings of Marin County
+Jack Wisby: Historical Landscape Paintings of Marin County

 Curated by Alfred Harrison and Elia Haworth

 A prolific and accomplished artist, Wisby painted works that are both a pleasure to the eye and a fascinating window into the region’s past.
-In this exhibition his paintings, drawn from private collections, historical societies and museums, present views that we still savor today; a sweeping vista from Mill Valley to San Francisco Bay; Mount Tamalpais seen from Belvedere; rolling hills and ranch land from Novato to Point Reyes Station, Tomales Bay viewed from Inverness, Brighton Beach at Bolinas and Stinson Beach’s curving coastline.
+Drawn from private collections, historical societies, and museums, the paintings in this exhibition present views we still savor today: a sweeping vista from Mill Valley to San Francisco Bay; Mount Tamalpais seen from Belvedere; rolling hills and ranchland from Novato to Point Reyes Station; Tomales Bay viewed from Inverness; Brighton Beach at Bolinas; and Stinson Beach’s curving coastline.

 This exhibition is co-curated by Alfred Harrison, owner of North Point Gallery and one of the Bay Area’s foremost experts on early Bay Area California paintings.
 A new book by Harrison accompanies the exhibition.
 It clarifies historic facts and illuminates insights into Wisby’s life, inspirations, and passion for landscape painting.